Diamonds in the Rough

 2016 was an incredible year for games.
 Titles like Uncharted 4: A Thief’s End, Overwatch, and Inside were released to universal acclaim, while even divisive games like The Witness and Doom provided memorable experiences for gamers around the world.
 Yet, among this crowded list of wonderful games, there is one that was underappreciated above all others: Furi.

-Released for FREE on PS4 as part of the Playstation Plus lineup for July, Furi should have been the next Rocket League hit on the platform.
-You play as a mysterious swordsman (designed by the one and only Takashi Okazaki of Afro Samurai fame) trapped in a prison, fighting to break out and regain his freedom.
+Released for free on PS4 as part of the PlayStation Plus lineup for July, Furi should have been the next Rocket League-caliber hit on the platform.
+You play as a mysterious swordsman (designed by the one and only Takashi Okazaki, of Afro Samurai fame) trapped in a prison, fighting to break out and regain his freedom.
 In order to escape, the swordsman must defeat a series of increasingly challenging gatekeepers who each guard a level of the prison.
-Each time you defeat a boss, you descend farther into the prison and get closer to not only your freedom, but those who’d sacrifice their lives to keep you locked up.
+Each time you defeat a boss, you descend farther into the prison and get closer to not only your freedom, but to those who’d sacrifice their lives to keep you locked up.

-Even still, Furi’s bread in butter lies in its gameplay.
-Battles play out as 1v1 melees that mashes intimate beat-em’-up sword-fighting with longer-ranged bullet hell mechanics.
-Mastering Furi’s combat requires fast hands and sharp eyes, as players face-off against one of the many strong opponents that lie in wait.
+Even still, Furi’s bread and butter lies in its gameplay.
+Battles play out as 1-vs-1 melees that mix intimate beat em’ up sword-fighting with longer-ranged bullet hell mechanics.
+Mastering Furi’s combat requires fast hands and sharp eyes, as players face off against one of the many strong opponents that lie in wait.
 Dodging and parrying is essential to survival, and a mistimed sword slash could mean the difference between life and death.

 Fights are frenetic, colorful, and always exciting.
 I mean, just look at these gameplay GIFs.